eric-von-knorring/go-contains/README.md

 cd go-contains
 ```

-In order to install the binary and manuall pages run.
+In order to install the binary and manual pages run.

 ```
 sudo make install